koka-lang/libmprompt/README.md

   total stack used: 312500.000mb, count=10000000
   elapsed: 1.158s, user: 1.109s, sys: 0.049s, rss: 42mb, main rss: 39mb
   ```
-  This is about 8M connections per second (single threaded, Ubuntu 20, AMD5950X),
+  This is about 8M "connections" per second (single threaded, Ubuntu 20, AMD5950X),
   where each connection creates a fresh prompt and context switches 4 times.